-Figure 13-2 Revenue per ARR MW paid to ARR holders compared to congestion and FTR target allocations: 2010/2011 through 2022/2023
+Figure 13-2 Revenue per ARR MW paid to ARR holders compared to congestion and FTR target allocations: 2010/2011 through 2023/2024

 ARR holders have limited options to pick source points for their ARRs.
 The holders of Stage 1A rights are limited to specific historical sources (or PJM defined replacement sources when resources retire).
-Of the stage 1A rights allocated to ARR holders, 57.7 percent were sourced within the ARR holder's zone in the 2023/2024 planning period.
-Overall, 77.9 percent of all ARRs allocated to ARR holders were sourced within the ARR holders zone in the 2023/2024 planning period (see Table 13-4).
-In contrast, the source of a load zone's actual congestion is, in significant part, the result of transmission constraints that separate that zone from resources external to that zone, not by constraints that limit access to internal resources.
-For example, in the 2022/2023 planning period, only 9.8 percent of congestion resulted from constraints within the same zone where that load is located (see Table 13-52).
-The congestion offset revenues per MW of internally sourced Stage 1A

-ARR rights are less than the revenue per MW of Stage 1A ARR rights from externally sourced resources.
-Table 13-9 shows the share of ARR revenue, by stage, for ARRs with paths that source inside or outside the zone where the load is located, for the 2023/2024 planning period.
-While 15.0 percent of all ARR MW are Stage 1A ARRs with sources outside the zone where load is located (see Table 13-4), those ARRs provide 22.7 percent of the total ARR revenues.
+Of the stage 1A rights allocated to ARR holders, 54.9 percent were sourced within the ARR holder's zone in the 2024/2025 planning period.
+Table 13-4 shows that, for the 2024/2025 planning period, 77.6 percent of the ARR MW are based on generation inside the zone where the ARR load is located and 22.4 percent of the ARR MW are based on generation outside the zone where the ARR load is located.
+In contrast, only 14.4 percent of congestion resulted from constraints inside the zone where load is located and 85.6 percent of congestion resulted from constraints outside the zone where load is located during the 2023/2024 planning period.
+The primary source of a load zone's actual congestion is the result of transmission constraints that separate that zone from resources external to that zone, not by constraints internal to that zone.
+The congestion offset revenues per MW of internally sourced Stage 1A ARR rights are less than the revenue per MW of Stage 1A ARR rights from externally sourced resources.
+Table 13-9 shows the share of ARR revenue, by stage, for ARRs with paths that source inside or outside the zone where the load is located, for the 2024/2025 planning period.
+While 22.4 percent of all ARR MW are Stage 1A ARRs with sources outside the zone where load is located (see Table 13-4). those ARRs provide 31.1 percent of the total ARR revenues.

 This illustrates one of the fundamental issues with the path based approach which originated in a cost of service design where most load was served by, or assumed to be served by, generation in the same zone as load.
 In fact, in the PJM market, which operates as an integrated network, a significant proportion of congestion is based on constraints that are not in the same zone as load.
 The path based approach does not and cannot reflect the actual congestion paid by load.
 The use of the path based approach is the fundamental source of the under assignment of congestion revenue rights to load in the ARR/FTR model.

-Table 13-9 Share of ARR revenue that sources in/out of load zone: 2023/2024 planning period
+Table 13-9 Share of ARR revenue that sources in/out of load zone: 2024/2025 planning period